 From 1 September 2003 Governing Bodies of all maintained schools in England are required, under Section 29 of the Education Act 2002, to have in place a procedure to deal with complaints relating to the school and to any community facilities or services that the school provides.
-The College has appointed a Complaints Coordinator to ensure that complaints are dealt with as swiftly and efficiently as possible and that the process follows the set procedure, which will be confidential, impartial and non-adversarial.
+The College has a procedure to ensure that complaints are dealt with as swiftly and efficiently as possible and that all complaints are dealt with in a confidential, impartial and non-adversarial manner.